Information for Relatives of a Deceased Class Member

 Back To Top -

-How can I be named the Legal Representative for my deceased relative Class Member’s award?
+How can I be named the Legal Representative for my Deceased Class Member’s award?

 Back To Top -

-How long will it take for me to receive the award for my deceased relative Class Member?
+How long will it take for a Deceased Class Member’s relative to receive payment?

-It will vary depending on how long it takes to obtain the proper documentation from the Court.
+It will vary depending on how long it takes to obtain the proper documentation from relatives and potential heirs, and for the Court to issue an Order approving payment.

 Back To Top -